Bubble Free Epoxy! How To Get a Perfect Finish with UV Poxy

 UV Poxy is a very viscous epoxy.
 This makes it the PERFECT choice for clear coating (topcoats) many surfaces.
 This is a quick curing epoxy that reaches gel stage in 20- 45 minutes, so timing is everything!

 I like to warm my resin to 100° before mixing.
-I use sink of hot water or a heating pad on LOW to gently warm both Parts to make the resin thinner, easier to mix and this eliminates any air bubbles. *WARNING: Do not overheat!
+I use sink of hot water or a heating pad on LOW to gently warm both Parts (A & B) to make the resin thinner, easier to mix and this eliminates the air bubbles. *WARNING: Do not overheat!
 This will shorten your work time.